 Law enforcement searching for wanted person

-Area law enforcement agencies are searching for a wanted person in the northeast area of Great Falls this afternoon.
+Area law enforcement agencies are searching for a wanted person in the northeast area of Great Falls on Nov.
+4.

+By 5:45 p.m., the Great Falls Police Department said the suspect, Andale Goodsoldier had not yet been located.

+GFPD said law enforcement agencies had searched thoroughly and do not believe he is in the immediate area any longer.

 The Great Falls Police Department said Nov.
 4 that business and residences from 10th Avenue North to River Drive North and 38th Street to 57th Street should secure buildings and not allow anyone you don’t know inside.

-River Drive North from 38th Street to 57th Street is shut down and drivers are asked to find alternate routes.
+River Drive North from 38th Street to 57th Street was shut down but has since reopened.

 “We are attempting to locate Andale Goodsoldier.
 Goodsoldier is likely traveling on foot and is wanted for several felony offenses, that took place this afternoon within the city limits of Great Falls, he should be considered armed and dangerous,” according to GFPD.